FAQs in MEI

 Questions about costs related to studying

-The average cost of living for a student in Karlsruhe, including tuition fees and depending on personal circumstances, is approximately between €800 and €900 per month.
-This includes rent, food, clothing, health insurance, phone/internet, study materials and transport from home to the university.
+The average cost of living for a student in Karlsruhe is around 800 to 900 euros per month.
+This includes rent, food, clothing, health insurance, telephone/internet, learning materials and the cost of the semester ticket.

 Questions about your arrival and your life in Germany